laskasn/SearchEngine/README.md

 A client library to access the functionality provided by the index-service endpoints.

+> **Note:** Two are the end-user components.
+The index-service and the index-service-client-library.
+All others are dependencies of those two.

 ## ToDo:

 * Migrate index-service to spring boot (currently it uses jersey for the http api)